GeantW0rld/hp-elitebook-840-g3-hackintosh/README.md

 # hp-elitebook-840-g3-hackintosh-efi
+## No longer updated due laptop died, if you have any questions, please ask to Hackintosh community without mention this repo

 EFI for the HP Elitebook 840 G3

 Prebuilt opencore EFI for macos (for the hp elitebook 840 G3)